webgpu-native/webgpu-headers/doc/articles/Surfaces.md

 The call to `::wgpuSurfaceGetCapabilities` may allocate memory for pointers filled in the @ref WGPUSurfaceCapabilities structure so `::wgpuSurfaceCapabilitiesFreeMembers` must be called to avoid leaking memory once the capabilities are no longer needed.

-This is an example of how to query the capabilities or a @ref WGPUSurface:
+This is an example of how to query the capabilities of a `::WGPUSurface`:

 ```c
 // Get the capabilities